 WORKING PAPERS / WORK IN PROGRESS

-Roy, Sukanya; Sytch, Maxim; and Uribe, Jose.
-More Power to Whom?
+Roy, Sukanya, Sytch, Maxim, and Uribe, Jose.
+Privatizing the Law?
 Contestation and Influence in Investor-State Disputes.
+Preparing for submission to Administrative Science Quarterly.

-Roy, Sukanya, and Soderstrom, Sara.
+Roy, Sukanya, Soderstrom, Sara, Cobb, Adam, and Benton, Richard.
 Going Above and Beyond?
-Examining Firms’ Sustainability Disclosures.
+Interfirm Convergence in Firms’ Sustainability Disclosures.
+Data analysis.